-(a) PROGRAM.-The National Park Foundation shall design and implement a comprehensive program to assist and promote philanthropic programs of support at the individual System unit level.

-(b) IMPLEMENTATION.-The program under subsection (a) shall be implemented to-

-(1) assist in the creation of local nonprofit support organizations; and

-(2) provide support, national consistency, and management-improving suggestions for local nonprofit support organizations.

-(c) PROGRAM.-The program under subsection (a)-

-(1) shall include the greatest number of System units as is practicable; and

-(2) at a minimum shall include-

-(A) a standard adaptable organizational design format to establish and sustain responsible management of a local nonprofit support organization for support of a System unit;

-(B) standard and legally tenable bylaws and recommended money-handling proceas adapted as applied (A)

-dures that can easily be adapted as applied to individual System units; and

-(C) a standard training curriculum to orient and expand the operating expertise of personnel employed by local nonprofit support organizations.

-(d) ANNUAL REPORT.-The National Park Foundation shall report the progress of the program under subsection (a) in the annual report of the Foundation.

-(e) AFFILIATIONS.-

-(1) CHARTER OR CORPORATE BYLAWS.-Nothing in this section requires-

-(A) a nonprofit support organization or friends group to modify current practices or to affiliate with the National Park Foundation; or

-(B) a local nonprofit support organization, established as a result of this section, to be bound through its charter or corporate bylaws to be permanently affiliated with the National Park Foundation.

-(2) ESTABLISHMENT.-An affiliation with the National Park Foundation shall be established only at the discretion of the governing board of a nonprofit organization.
+- (a) PROGRAM.-The National Park Foundation shall design and implement a comprehensive program to assist and promote philanthropic programs of support at the individual System unit level. - (b) IMPLEMENTATION.-The program under subsection (a) shall be implemented to- - (1) assist in the creation of local nonprofit support organizations; and - (2) provide support, national consistency, and management-improving suggestions for local nonprofit support organizations. - (c) PROGRAM.-The program under subsection (a)- - (1) shall include the greatest number of System units as is practicable; and - (2) at a minimum shall include- - (A) a standard adaptable organizational design format to establish and sustain responsible management of a local nonprofit support organization for support of a System unit; - (B) standard and legally tenable bylaws and recommended money-handling procedures that can easily be adapted as applied to individual System units; and - (C) a standard training curriculum to orient and expand the operating expertise of personnel employed by local nonprofit support organizations. - (d) Annual Report.-The National Park Foundation shall report the progress of the program under subsection (a) in the annual report of the Foundation. - (e) Affiliations.- - (1) CHARTER OR CORPORATE BYLAWS.-Nothing in this section requires- - (A) a nonprofit support organization or friends group to modify current practices or to affiliate with the National Park Foundation; or - (B) a local nonprofit support organization, established as a result of this section, to be bound through its charter or corporate bylaws to be permanently affiliated with the National Park Foundation. - (2) ESTABLISHMENT.-An affiliation with the National Park Foundation shall be established only at the discretion of the governing board of a nonprofit organization.

+(Pub.
+L. 113-287, §3, Dec.
+19, 2014, 128 Stat.
+3122.)
+HISTORICAL AND REVISION NOTES